Princeton University: Art Museum

-Though art collection at the university dates back to its very founding, the Princeton University Art Museum was not officially established until 1882 by President McCosh.
+Though the art collection at the university dates back to its very founding, the Princeton University Art Museum was not officially established until 1882 by President McCosh.
 Its establishment arose from a desire to provide direct access to works of art in a museum for a curriculum in the arts, an education system familiar to many European universities at the time.
 The museum took on the purposes of providing "exposure to original works of art and to teach the history of art through an encyclopedic collection of world art."

 Numbering over 112,000 objects, the collections range from ancient to contemporary art and come from Europe, Asia, Africa, and the Americas.
 The museum's art is divided into ten extensive curatorial areas.
 There is a collection of Greek and Roman antiquities, including ceramics, marbles, bronzes, and Roman mosaics from faculty excavations in Antioch, as well as other art from the ancient Egyptian, Byzantium, and Islamic worlds.
 The non-Islamic coins were catalogued by Dorothy B. Waage.
 Medieval Europe is represented by sculpture, metalwork, and stained glass.
 The collection of Western European paintings includes examples from the early Renaissance through the 19th century, with pieces by Monet, Cézanne, and Van Gogh, and features a growing collection of 20th-century and contemporary art, including paintings such as Andy Warhol's Blue Marilyn.

 The museum features a collection of Chinese and Japanese art, with holdings in bronzes, tomb figurines, painting, and calligraphy, as well as collections of Korean, Southeast, and Central Asian art.
 Its collection of pre-Columbian art includes examples of Mayan and Olmec art, and its indigenous art ranges from Chile to Alaska to Greenland.
 The museum has collections of old master prints and drawings, and it has a comprehensive collection of over 20,000 photographs.
 Approximately 750 works of African art are represented.
-The Museum oversees the outside John B. Putnam Jr., Memorial Collection of Sculpture.
+The museum oversees the outside John B. Putnam Jr., Memorial Collection of Sculpture.